xieruitao-h3c/rust-blockchain/README.md

 # rust-blockchain

-A simple blockchain written in Rust.
+A simple proof-of-work blockchain written in Rust.
 Calling it a *blockchain* is a stretch; this is purely a playground for messing around with code and ideas.

 [![asciicast](https://asciinema.org/a/304022.svg)](https://asciinema.org/a/304022)